What is a HTML Meta Tag?

 Meta keywords can also be used because some other search engines may still analyze meta keywords tags.
 But because Meta Keywords Tag has been abused in the past, Google discontinued using this tag altogether.

 Meta Tags for SEO

-As stated above, Google understands certain meta tags, but in 2016, Google also officially supports Structured Data semantics for various reasons including for Rich Snippets.
+As stated above, Google understands certain meta tags, but today, Google also officially supports Structured Data semantics for various reasons including for Rich Snippets.
 Here are sample Meta Tags that I insert to my web pages (keep in mind that much depends on the contents of your own webpages)

 Meta Tags for Open Graph Protocol and Twitter Cards

 As you can clearly see the manipulation of these money hungry multinationals trying to dominate the internet scene for their own profit margins, instead of just using one format as defined by the W3 Standards.
 These multinationals clutter the internet with protocols only designed to work on their own platforms, when they could have all easily used the same semantics like Schema.org Vocabulary.